jbush001/NyuziProcessor/tests/cosimulation/README.md

 ### Simulator Random Seed

 Verilator is a 2-state simulator.
-While a single bit in a standard Verilog simulator can have 4 states: 0, 1, X, and Z, Verilator only supports 0 and 1.
+Whereas a single bit in a standard Verilog simulator can have 4 states: 0, 1, X, and Z, Verilator only supports 0 and 1.
 As an alternative, Verilator can set random values when the model assigns X or Z to signals.
 This can catch signals that are not initialized during reset.

-However, this means the RTL model runs slightly differently each time because not all signals are initialized at reset (SRAMs, for example).
+But this means the RTL model runs slightly differently each time because not all signals are initialized at reset (SRAMs, for example).
 When simulation starts, the program prints the random seed it is using: